enricorubagotti/normalize/README.md

 The code flow is described below
 Data structure:
-The index of all files is  eported  at /home/erubagotti/data/databaseNormalization/indexLibroDeCampo/indexLibroDeCampo and the file structure is as follows.
+The index of all files is  eported  at /home/erubagotti/data/databaseNormalization/indexLibroDeCampo/indexLibroDeCampo and the file structure is as follows."New_File\n\n" identifies a new file.
 FileName\tsheetName
 Sheet_Name\tColumn_Number\tValue
 Sheet_Name\tColumn_Number\tValue